cdanielsen/blog/content/blog/testing-stream-code/index.md

 Now we've satisfied `streamToFile`'s signature with two things:

  - `mockReadable` is a [PassThrough steam](https://nodejs.org/api/stream.html#stream_class_stream_passthrough).
 As the docs note, this is a very simple implementation of a [Transform stream](https://nodejs.org/api/stream.html#stream_class_stream_transform) that simply takes the input and passes it right through.
 It implements the Readable and Writeable APIs, making it very handy for testing.
  - `mockFilePath` is... a fake file path.
-When mocking, I think it's important to stick as close to what the actual code wants as possible, so your tests serve as documentation.
+When mocking, I think it's important to stick as close to what the actual code wants as possible, so your tests also serve as documentation.
 In this case, we're going to use jest's [auto-mocking](https://jestjs.io/docs/en/manual-mocks#mocking-node-modules) feature to hijack the `fs.createWriteStream` method so we don't actually touch the file system.
 Since this doppelgänger won't actually be doing anything with the input, we could technically (obnoxiously?) pass that hijacked function whatever we want, but this way someone can look at the test and start to understand the ins and outs of the function under test.

-Since we don't actually want to write any data to our fake file path, let's do the hijacking.
+Since we don't actually want to write any data to our fake file path, let's do the hijacking:

 ```js
 const fs = require('fs')